-And some of these women are working all 5 6 hours, trying to keep track of all the kids after they turn 7 19, because they're worried about them and they've made that connection with them.
-But then they're just supposed 8 9 to say "Bye!"
-You know, "I can't speak to you anymore, I've got to work with the younger kids on my caseload now," 10 and we shouldn't be putting those social workers in that 11 position, we shouldn't be putting those young people in 12 that position either.
+And some of these women are working all hours, trying to keep track of all the kids after they turn 19, because they're worried about them and they've made that connection with them.
+But then they're just supposed to say "Bye!"
+You know, "I can't speak to you anymore, I've got to work with the younger kids on my caseload now," and we shouldn't be putting those social workers in that position, we shouldn't be putting those young people in that position either.
 Because it's so artificial, right?
-13

-You don't kick people out of your life on 14 15 their birthday; it's a really bizarre system that we've got going.
-And the outcomes are not surprisingly, for youth 16 17 who age-out of care, really terrible.
+You don't kick people out of your life on their birthday; it's a really bizarre system that we've got going.
+And the outcomes are not surprisingly, for youth who age-out of care, really terrible.
 Like, shameful, compared to the general population.
-They're not graduating 18 19 high school; I think that by age 19, like 32 percent of youth aging-out of care will have a high school diploma, 20 compared to 84 percent for the general population.
-And, so 21 they're not finishing school.
-22 will go right onto income assistance.
+They're not graduating high school; I think that by age 19, like 32 percent of youth aging-out of care will have a high school diploma, compared to 84 percent for the general population.
+And, so they're not finishing school.

 They're also less likely to have a job.

 They're going to make less money.
-A lot of them are relying on income assistance right off the bat, 40 percent
+A lot of them are relying on income assistance right off the bat, 40 percent will go right onto income assistance.

-The income assistance rate just finally got 2 raised in B.C., but for Vancouver it is not even near 3 enough money to live off of.
-You can't even pay rent with 4 it, never mind buy food.
-So they're going into extreme 5 6 poverty right off the bat, with no high school diploma, not enough supportive people in their lives.
-Obviously, by 7 definition, anyone who's been through care, is going to 8 have trauma.
-So they've got trauma; they're more likely to 9 have issues with their mental health, with substance use, 10 more likely to be involved with the criminal justice 11 system, become young parents.
-They're more likely to die 12 young.
+2 The income assistance rate just finally got raised in B.C., but for Vancouver it is not even near 3 enough money to live off of.
+You can't even pay rent with 4 5 it, never mind buy food.
+So they're going into extreme 6 poverty right off the bat, with no high school diploma, not 7 enough supportive people in their lives.
+Obviously, by definition, anyone who's been through care, is going to 8 9 have trauma.
+So they've got trauma; they're more likely to have issues with their mental health, with substance use, 10 more likely to be involved with the criminal justice 11 12 system, become young parents.
+They're more likely to die young.
 Of the 1,000 youth who age-out of care in B.C.
-13 every year, three to four will be dead before they turn 25.
-14
+13 14 every year, three to four will be dead before they turn 25.
+So I think you can really see the 15 16 connection, right, between the missing and murdered young women and the care system.
+We also know that the majority 17 18 of youth in care in B.C. are Indigenous, and that that's true across the country, right?
+And we know the reason for 19 that, too.
+We know that it's about the intergenerational 20 21 effects of residential school, from the Sixties Scoop and the continued marginalization and oppression of Indigenous 22 23 peoples in Canada.
+24 So at the same time, in B.C. -- and this is true across the country -- most 20- to 24-year-olds are